The Clear Edge

 • Mitigation action: [specific preventive step this month]

-When Omar reviewed risks at month 9, he noticed pipeline thinning for the first time in 7 months.
-Risk: revenue drop in 60-90 days.
-Mitigation: double outreach volume immediately.
-He caught it 8 weeks before the revenue impact would have appeared.
+When Omar reviewed risks at month 9, he noticed his pipeline was thinning for the first time in 7 months.
+The risk was a revenue drop in 60–90 days, so the mitigation was to double outreach volume immediately.
+He caught the issue 8 weeks before the revenue impact would have shown up.

 List 1-2 new opportunities worth exploring next month: